mhurley100/pands-project/README.md

 ##  Conclusion

 Data analytics has evolved with the advent of technology and analytical tools that can predict outcomes with high levels of accuracy.
 However, the Iris dataset is not complex and can be analysed almost as effectively using only one variable - petal width.
 Univariate, multivariate and machine learning classification methods all yield similar results.
 Using complex modelling makes simple analysis more difficult to explain and critique.
-Iris is predictable and relatively easy to classify and complex machine learning models certainly have their place but one would question if the dataset requires application of machine learning.
+Iris is predictable and relatively easy to classify and complex machine learning models certainly have their place but one would question if the Iris dataset requires application of machine learning.
 Understanding the dataset is key and application of specific models or algorithms should always have the specifications of that dataset in mind.
+Most importantly, variables that yield the best results should always be included.

 ##  References